 Mark Herman’s child’s-eye tour of the Holocaust treads such a fine line that its fate hangs in the balance until the very end.
 It is a kind of dark reimagining of The Secret Garden that tells the story of Bruno (Asa Butterfield), the blue-eyed son of a Nazi officer who befriends a mysterious kid (Jack Scanlon) from what he assumes is the local farm, passing him pastries through a gap in the electric fence.

 The acting is heartfelt, but the film carries a heaped cargo of conceits that has it wavering between the stark and the sentimental, the nuanced and the schematic (were camp inmates really able to slope off for a casual chat with passers-by?).
-I held this at a suspicious arm’s length right up to the devastating closing minutes, when a tunnel is dug and the boys debate which of them should use it.
-One way leads to a bright shining lie; the other towards something altogether more daring and substantial.
-It is here that The Boy in the Striped Pyjamas shows its true colours.
+The Boy in the Striped Pyjamas shows its true colours.
 It knuckles down, crawls on its belly and goes the way you least expect it.—Xan Brooks